Paul (2011 film): Plot

 Stopping at a bar, Ruth calls her father, but Zoil intercepts the call.
 She is accosted by the rednecks and a bar fight ensues.
 They escape when Paul terrifies them into fainting.
 Later, at another RV park, Ruth is questioned by Agent Zoil, but plays dumb and escapes.
 Meanwhile, Haggard and O'Reilly have figured out about Paul.
-Confronting Zoil, he orders them to return to base, but they go behind his back and try to catch the alien on their own.
+They confront Zoil, who orders them to return to base, but they go behind his back and try to catch the alien on their own.

-The group soon arrives at Tara's, who rescued Paul when he crashed on Earth 60 years ago, accidentally killing her dog (hence Paul's name) in the crash (opening scene).
-As no-one believed her story, she has spent her life as a pariah.
+The group soon arrives at the home of Tara, who rescued Paul when he crashed on Earth 60 years ago, accidentally killing her dog (hence Paul's name) in the crash (opening scene).
+As no one believed her story, she has spent her life as a pariah.
 Although angry at first, she forgives Paul and prepares to make tea for her visitors.
 Haggard, O'Reilly and Zoil arrive and surround the house.
-The group flee but O'Reilly shoots at them, igniting gas from Tara's stove and destroying her house with him inside.
+The group flees but O'Reilly shoots at them, igniting gas from Tara's stove and destroying her house with him inside.
 Haggard pursues and catches up to the RV but loses control and drives off a cliff.
-Zoil reassures the Big Guy that he will have Paul within the hour but tired of waiting, she orders a "military response".
+Zoil reassures the Big Guy that he will have Paul within the hour, but the Big Guy, who has grown tired of waiting, orders a "military response".

 Paul, Graeme, Clive, Ruth and Tara arrive at Devils Tower National Monument, where they set off fireworks to signal Paul's mothership.
 A helicopter suddenly arrives with agents and the Big Guy.
 Zoil appears and initiates a stand-off, unexpectedly shooting the agents, before being wounded.
 He is revealed to be Paul's friend, attempting to aid his escape under the guise of capturing him.
 During the fight, Tara knocks out the Big Guy.
 Moses arrives unexpectedly and fires at Paul, but hits Graeme instead.
 Paul once again uses his healing powers, reviving Graeme in spite of the danger to himself, causing Moses to believe Paul to be a messiah.

 Graeme and Ruth admit their feelings for each other and kiss, but the Big Guy regains consciousness and holds the group at gunpoint.
 Just as she is about to kill them, she is crushed by the landing transport ship.
 Paul says goodbye to his friends and offers Tara a chance to go with him, promising to give her a new life after ruining her childhood and accidentally killing her dog.
 The aliens go home as the remaining humans wave.
 Two years later, Graeme, Clive and Ruth are at another Comic-Con, where Graeme and Clive are promoting their new bestselling novel titled Paul.